VasuGoel/python-personal-notes/README.md

 #### 2. Using python to run the scripts/programs in the cloned repository

-* Unzip the repository downloaded from https://github.com/VasuGoel/python
+* Unzip the repository downloaded from https://github.com/VasuGoel/python-personal-notes

-* Open terminal, change your directory to point to coursera-py4e folder.
+* Open terminal, change your directory to point to python-personal-notes folder.
 Assuming the repository downloaded in your Downloads folder.
 ```
-cd ~/Downloads/python
+cd ~/Downloads/python-personal-notes
 ```
 * Pick a specific week and cd into it, like
 ```